drjchris/vibman/README.md

 ### 0.2.0

-- [ ] Create directories if they don't exist.
+- [X] Create directories if they don't exist.
+- [ ] Refactor the whole thing
 - [ ] Implement SQLite for managing what is already there.